I started the Hack Your Wealth website on the eve of getting married. I got married on September 26, 2015, and it was the happiest day of my life.

 So I started building the Hack Your Wealth website (WordPress and Genesis core, but heavily customized by yours truly) to chart my and Kelly’s financial journey.
 I wanted to share the tips, tricks, knowledge, strategies, and hacks I am using to build wealth, as well as the successes and failures I experience along the way.

-I also share all the resources and websites and tools I personally use (and recommend) to help me organize my financial life, grow my income, optimize my expenses, and even build and grow the Hack Your Wealth website itself.
+I also share all the resources and tools I personally use (and recommend) to help me organize my financial life, grow my income, optimize my expenses, and even build and grow the Hack Your Wealth website itself.
 Everything I’m thinking about I lay out in the open for you to learn about and benefit from, too.

-I deeply believe knowledge and education about wealth management is one of the most empowering things you can acquire, so if I have any meaningful and valuable insights to share, and if that insight can help you develop greater financial security and inspire you to take concrete actions that grow your wealth so you can spend more time with loved ones, then that’s just about the most impactful thing I believe I (and this website) can do for you.
+I deeply believe knowledge about wealth management is one of the most empowering things you can acquire, so if I have any meaningful and valuable insights to share, and if that insight can help you develop greater financial security and inspire you to take concrete actions that grow your wealth so you can spend more time with loved ones, then that’s just about the most impactful thing I believe I (and this website) can do for you.

 And if you are kind enough to share your stories back with me, it would just brighten my whole day and I would be immensely grateful.